WHAT IS AN RD/RDN? LD?

 For 3- and 6-session package plans (paid in full at first session), you will forfeit sessions missed without notice or sessions cancelled with notice provided less than 24 hours prior to the scheduled appointment time.

-If you have questions about this policy, please contact us using the information provided here.
+If you have questions about these policies, please contact us here.

 If you feel a dietitian would help your patient reach his or her health goals, we would love the opportunity to help!